rabea14180-max/Portfolio-Project/Stage 5/demo-plan.md

 ## Demo Closing

-FlexSight delivers a complete sensor-to-dashboard workflow with temperature monitoring, stored readings, configurable thresholds, dashboard alerts, email notifications, and role-based access control.
+FlexSight delivers a complete sensor-to-dashboard workflow with temperature monitoring, stored readings, configurable thresholds, dashboard alerts, and role-based access control.

 If the live website or email service is unavailable, the team will continue the demonstration using real screenshots.